gramanicu/cooking-crisis-web/Readme.md

-# Food Crisis Web Client
+# Cooking Crisis Web Client

-This is the web client for the Food Crisis game.
+This is the web client for the Cooking Crisis game.